 Total people to be reached in 2015: 2 million

-- 450,000 affected people have access to sufficient safe, reliable water
+- 450,000 affected people have access to safe, reliable water in sufficient quantity

 - 3,000 women and children identified as survivors of sexual violence have access to holistic support

-- 100,000 displaced/vulnerable children participate in psychosocial activities
+- 200,000 displaced and vulnerable children participate in psychosocial activities

 - 60,000 displaced children 3 to 17 years access relevant education opportunities